 Failing to invite people to visit your site

-Neglecting to write awesome content
+Neglecting to write excellent content common SEO mistakes

-Keep in mind that you don’t need to think of Google as your audience.
+Remember that you don’t need to think of Google as your audience.
 You write for your visitors and not for Google.
 Google’s mission is to organize the world’s information and provide the best answers possible.
 Therefore, writing quality content for your audience is also something that will immediately lead to Google’s approval.

 No call to action for your visitors